-Acute overdosage is very unlikely to occur.
-However, in the case of chronic overdosage or misuse the features of Cushing's syndrome may appear and in this situation topical steroids should be discontinued gradually under medical supervision (see section 4.4).
+Topically applied betamethasone valerate may be absorbed in sufficient amounts to produce systemic effects.
+Acute overdosage is very unlikely to occur, however, in the case of chronic overdosage or misuse the features of hypercortisolism may occur (see section 4.8).

 In the event of overdose, betamethasone valerate should be withdrawn gradually by reducing the frequency of application, or by substituting a less potent corticosteroid because of the risk of glucocorticosteroid insufficiency.

 Further management should be as clinically indicated or as recommended by the national poisons centre, where available.

 D07 AC01 (Corticosteroid, potent,(group III))